What is a work exchange and how does it work?

 - Travel insurance: Some countries require you to have travel insurance.
 Make sure to research this while planning your trip.
 Travel insurance is a special kind of insurance for travelers that covers medical expenses due to accidents or health problems that can occur during your travels.
 There are plenty of companies that offer many different kinds of travel insurance, depending on the kind of trip, length of travel, and more.
 With a quick search, you can find the best option for your trip and budget.

-Is there a minimum length of stay for an exchange?
+6. Is there a minimum length of stay for a work exchange?

 The minimum amount of time you have to stay varies between hosts, and can range from just one week to multiple months.